The Rocking Horse Winner (band): Final tour and breakup (2003)

 In February 2003, The Rocking Horse Winner signed with the talent and booking agency Seamless Talent Agency and Faultline Promotions.
 That same month, Gomez announced in an interview that the band was having difficulty agreeing on their future plans; whether to continue touring full-time or take a break to focus on writing the band's third full-length album.

 Despite some of the band member's desire to remain home, The Rocking Horse Winner embarked on what was planned to be a two-month tour, spanning from February 2 to April 1, 2003.
 The first leg of the tour was shared with The Remedy Session throughout the Southern and Central United States.
-For the second leg of the tour, the band met up with New York-based post-hardcore band Coheed and Cambria, Massachusetts-based emo project Onelinedrawing and North Carolina-based post-hardcore band Hopesfall through more Southern, Midwest and East Coast United States shows.
-The final leg of the tour was to be shared with Missouri-based emo project The Lyndsay Diaries, across the Southern, West Coast, Northwest and Central United States a second time around.
+For the second leg of the tour, the band met up with New York–based post-hardcore band Coheed and Cambria, Massachusetts-based emo project Onelinedrawing, and North Carolina–based post-hardcore band Hopesfall for more Southern, Midwest and East Coast United States shows.
+The final leg of the tour was to be shared with Missouri-based emo project The Lyndsay Diaries, for a second time going around the Southern, West Coast, Northwest and Central United States.
 The tour included a stop to perform at the Equal Vision Records/Hopeless Records/Sub City Records Showcase at South by Southwest in Austin, Texas on March 15, 2003.

 In mid-March 2003, with several weeks of shows still booked ahead of them, The Rocking Horse Winner inexplicably cancelled the remainder of their tour.
 On March 20, 2003, Equal Vision Records released an elusive statement from the band's publicist, Earshot Media, which wrote: "Due to extenuating circumstances, The Rocking Horse Winner has had to cancel the remainder of their tour.
 We apologize for any inconvenience and disappointment this may cause."